brenton-leighton/ros_docker/README.md

 ## Environment variables

-The compose files container a number of environment variables that will be set if they are set on the host:
+Environment variables are declared in [env files](https://docs.docker.com/reference/compose-file/services/#env_file), which will be set in the container if they are set on the host:

-- ROS 2:
+- `ros2.env`:
   - `ROS_DOMAIN_ID`
   - `ROS_AUTOMATIC_DISCOVERY_RANGE` (jazzy and later)
   - `ROS_LOCALHOST_ONLY` (humble and earlier)